BosEriko/dotfiles/README.md

 ## Obsidian
 Download [Obsidian](https://obsidian.md/) to make use of the pulled obsidian folders from the installation script.

+## KeePassXC
+Download [KeePassXC](https://keepassxc.org/download/#windows) to make use of the pulled password folder from the installation script.

 ## Pimp your Windows
 ### TaskbarX
 Download [TaskbarX](https://chrisandriessen.nl/taskbarx) to pimp your taskbar.
 Adjust the theme according to how you see fit!